rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

       super-spine =          3
       router =               4
       ```
-    - **Usage**: Defines the order of device visualization in the export.
+    - **Usage**: Defines the order of visualization of devices in the export.
 Devices with higher levels are displayed more prominently.

 ---

 This configuration file allows detailed customization of how NetReplica interacts with NetBox and exports data, helping to meet specific visualization and export needs.

 ### :fontawesome-solid-arrow-right-to-bracket: **Next Steps**

-Now to delve deeper you can check out the next guide that shows how to create and configure new Templates and add new images to netreplica. check it out here [NetReplica Creating Templates](NetReplica%20Criando%20Templates.md).
+Now, to delve deeper, you can check out the next guide that shows how to create and configure new Templates and add new images to netreplica.
+Check it out here [NetReplica Creating Templates](NetReplica%20Creating%20Templates.md).

 ### :fontawesome-solid-link: References